We feature only 2018 Yamaha VX Sport 4-stroke units. Our units are all new, well maintained and damage free

 OK, I now need a Boating Safety Education ID Card, how do I get one?

 Below are links to websites where you can take this course for FREE.
-You must pass the course and print out confirmation that you have in fact taken and passed this course.
-You MUST bring this proof to us and also have it on you during the rental.
+You must pass the course and print out confirmation that you

 Do I need a Drivers Licence?

 Yes, but if you for some reason don’t drive you will need some other form of photo ID.

 This is part of the Damage Waiver Agreement that you will need to fill out and sign when you rent a unit from us.
 Each unit requires